Tiredness in traffic – risks & reducing tiredness

 Causes of tiredness

 Nearly all senses and abilities are impaired.
-However, the most serious impairments in terms of traffic are the following:
+The most serious impairments in terms of traffic are the following:

 - Poorer concentration.